jackyzha0/quartz/content/Markdown Showcase.md

 ---
-title: Markdown Demo
+title: Markdown Showcase
-tags:
+tags: [markdown, reference]
-  - markdown
-  - reference
 compartir: true
-lastmod: 2023-09-26
+lastmod: 2023-10-03
 ---

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nunc eu feugiat sapien.
-Aenean ligula nunc, laoreet id sem in, interdum bibendum felis.
+This is intended as a quick reference and showcase.

 <!-- more -->